unconv/csvfind/README.md

 ## Rust version

+Thanks to @alan910127, there is now a Rust version of the program that is in fact **faster** than the PHP *and* the C versions!
+You can find it in the `csvfind_v2.rs` file.

+If you can make a faster version in C (or PHP), feel free to make a pull request!

-As I was testing the performance between the PHP version and the C version, I also created a Rust version to see whether it would be faster than the PHP version.
+<s>As I was testing the performance between the PHP version and the C version, I also created a Rust version to see whether it would be faster than the PHP version.
 It is not.
 I have not yet found a solution to make the Rust version faster than the PHP version.
 Most of the slowness seems to come from using `to_lowercase` with `contains` in the loop.
 I have not yet found a performant method to search for a string in another string case-insensitively in Rust.

-Feel free to send a pull request if you can make the Rust / C / PHP version any faster.
+Feel free to send a pull request if you can make the Rust / C / PHP version any faster.</s>